Humanizr/Humanizer/readme.md

 ... and the "metadata humanizer" will take care of the rest.

-No need to mention that if you want title casing for your labels you may call the other overload of `Humanize` method:
+No need to mention that if you want title casing for your labels you can chain the method with `Transform`:

 ```C#
 modelMetadata.DisplayName = modelMetadata.PropertyName.Humanize().Transform(To.TitleCase);
 ```

 ##How to contribute?
 Your contribution to Humanizer would be very welcome.
-Just check out the list of [issues](https://github.com/MehdiK/Humanizer/issues).
-They should be relatively straightforward.
+If you find a bug, please raise it as an issue.
+Even better fix it and send me a pull request.
+If you like to help me out with existing bugs and feature requests just check out the list of [issues](https://github.com/MehdiK/Humanizer/issues) and grab and fix one.
+I have also flagged some of the easier issues as 'jump in' so you can start with easier tasks.

-We us [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html) for pull requests.
+I use [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html) for pull requests.
 So if you want to contribute, fork the repo, fix an issue and send a PR.

+####Need your help with localisation
-One area Humanizer could definitely use your help is localisation.
+One area Humanizer could always use your help is localisation.
 Currently Humanizer [supports](https://github.com/MehdiK/Humanizer/tree/master/src/Humanizer/Properties) French, Belgium, Spanish, Greek, German, Arabic, Russian and Romanian languages for `Date.Humanize` method.
-Humanizer could definitely do with more translations.
-We also need localization for `TimeSpan.Humanize`.
+Humanizer could definitely do with more translations. `TimeSpan.Humanize` also requires translations.

 To add a translation, fork the repository if you haven't done yet, duplicate the [resources.resx](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Properties/Resources.resx) file, add your target [locale code](http://msdn.microsoft.com/en-us/library/hh441729.aspx) to the end (e.g. resources.ru.resx for Russian), translate the values to your language, commit, and send a pull request for it.
 Thanks.

 Some languages have complex rules when it comes to dealing with numbers; for example, in Romanian "5 days" is "5 zile", while "24 days" is "24 de zile" and in Arabic "2 days" is "يومين" not "2 يوم".
 Obviously a normal resource file doesn't cut it in these cases as a more complex mapping is required.
 In cases like this in addition to creating a resource file you should also subclass [`DefaultFormatter`](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Localisation/DefaultFormatter.cs) in a class that represents your language; e.g. [RomanianFormatter](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Localisation/RomanianFormatter.cs) and then override the methods that need involve the complex rules.
 We think overriding the `GetResourceKey` method should be enough.
-To see how to do that check out RomanianFormatter and `RussianFormatter` to see an example.
+To see how to do that check out `RomanianFormatter` and `RussianFormatter`.
 Then you return an instance of your class in the [Configurator](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Configuration/Configurator.cs) class in the getter of the [Formatter property](https://github.com/MehdiK/Humanizer/blob/master/src/Humanizer/Configuration/Configurator.cs#L11) based on the current culture.

 ### Continuous Integration from TeamCity
-Humanizer project is built & tested continuously by TeamCity.
-That applies to Pull Requests too.
+Humanizer project is built & tested continuously by TeamCity (more details [here](http://www.mehdi-khalili.com/continuous-integration-delivery-github-teamcity)).
+That applies to pull requests too.
 Shortly after you submit a PR you can check the build and test status notification on your PR.
+I would appreciate if you could send me green PRs.

 The current build status on the CI server is <a href="http://teamcity.ginnivan.net/viewType.html?buildTypeId=Humanizer_CI&guest=1">
 <img src="http://teamcity.ginnivan.net/app/rest/builds/buildType:(id:Humanizer_CI)/statusIcon"/></a>

 ###Author
 Mehdi Khalili ([@MehdiKhalili](http://twitter.com/MehdiKhalili))